isaacsimmons/github-s3-backup/README.md

 TODO: S3 or cloud in the name?
 Do I care about the project name being unique?

+Generate a personal access token with the "repo" scope at https://github.com/settings/tokens/new?scopes=repo

 General motiviation.
 Data ownership etc.
 No persistent local space.